Topological dynamics of cosine maps: A model for strongly postcritically separated cosine maps

-\begin{observation}[Uniqueness of the model and continuity of $\widetilde{\F}$] Any two model functions $\tilde{g}_1$ and $\tilde{g}_2$ for some sps $f\in \CB$ are conjugate, see \cite[Observation 8.1]{mio_splitting}.
-Hence, by Observation \ref{obs_spacecosine}, the definition of the topology in $J(\F)_\pm$ is independent of the cosine map $g$ chosen.
-Alternatively, it is possible to induce the same topology in $(J(\F)_\pm, \tau_J)$ without using the model $J(g)_\pm$ in a similar way the topology of $J(g)_\pm$ is defined in \cite[\S8]{mio_splitting}.
-Moreover, the model function $\widetilde{\F}$ is continuous, since by Theorem \ref{thm_conjcosine_intro}, it holds $\hat{\Phi} \circ \widetilde{\F}= \tilde{g}\circ \hat{\Phi}$, and so $\widetilde{\F}$ can be expressed as a composition of continuous functions. \end{observation}
+We are now ready to prove the main result of this paper, which is a more detailed version of Theorem \ref{thm_strong_cosine_intro}.
+Using the general framework developed in \cite{mio_splitting}, its proof will be concise.
+We remark that, alternatively, we could had provided a more direct but significantly more lengthy and technical proof.
+More precisely, one could avoid using the results from \cite{mio_splitting} and construct directly the semiconjugacy from $\F$ to $f\vert _{J(f)}$ in a similar manner to the proof of \cite[Theorem 6.5]{mio_splitting}, using that sps maps expand an orbifold metric in a neighbourhood of their Julia sets; \cite[Theorem 1.1]{mio_orbifolds}.
+We have opted for the first approach for clarity of exposition and to show an application of the framework that \cite{mio_splitting} provides.

-The following is a more precise version of Theorem \ref{thm_strong_cosine_intro}. \begin{thm}[Semiconjugacy between $\widetilde{\F}$ and strongly postcritically separated cosine maps] Let $f$ be a strongly postcritically separated cosine map.
-Then, there exists a continuous surjective function
+Recall from Definition \ref{defn_modelcosine} that $\Exad$ denotes the set of exponentially bounded elements associated to $J(\F)$.
+We define $\Exadpm \defeq\Exad\times \{-,+\}$. \begin{thm} Let $f$ be a strongly postcritically separated cosine map and let $J(\F)_\pm$ and $\widetilde{\F}$ be the model space and function from Definition \ref{defn_modelspace_cos}.
+Then, $\widetilde{\F}$ is continuous, and there exists a continuous surjective function